2014 Winter Olympics medal table

 The 2014 Winter Olympics, officially known as the XXII Olympic Winter Games, were a winter multi-sport event held in Sochi, Russia, from 7 to 23 February.
-A total of 2,873 athletes from 88 nations participated in 98 events in 7 sports across 15 different disciplines.
+A total of 2,873 athletes from 88 nations participated in 98 medal events in 7 sports across 15 different disciplines.

 Initially, host nation Russia matched the Soviet Union's 1976 tally of thirteen gold medals, (Note: Russia is widely and legally considered to be the successor state of the Soviet Union.)
 (Note: The gold medal counts were previously topped by host nations in 1932 by the United States, in 1952 by Norway, and in 2010 by Canada.) but 4 gold, 8 silver and 1 bronze medals were later stripped due to doping.
 However, the Court of Arbitration for Sport reinstated 2 gold, 7 silver and 1 bronze medals, returning Russia to the first place in the medals standings.
 In 2024, one more gold medal was rescinded by the International Biathlon Union, putting Norway first in the gold medal count, with 11 gold medals.
 Russia still has the most medals overall, with 29.

 The Netherlands achieved four podium sweeps in the speed skating, dominating the men's 500 metres, men's 5,000 metres, men's 10,000 metres, and women's 1,500 metres, surpassing the previous record of two podium sweeps.
 Slovenia won its first Winter Olympics gold medal ever, in alpine skiing.
 This was also the first Winter Olympic gold medal tie.
 Latvia won its first Olympic gold medal due to medals reallocation after the IOC retested doping samples in November 2017.
 Luger Armin Zöggeler of Italy became the first athlete to achieve six Winter Olympic medals over six consecutive games, all achieved at the men's singles event.
 Speed skater Ireen Wüst from the Netherlands achieved five medals (two gold and three silver), more than any other athlete.
 South Korean-born Russian short track speed skater Viktor Ahn, Norwegian cross-country skier Marit Bjørgen, and Belarusian biathlete Darya Domracheva tied for the most gold medals, with three each.